porco-rosso-j/zksync-account-webauthn/README.md

 yarn start
 ```

-### ceveats
+### Caveats

-zksync has recently launch zksync era and many changes have been made in dependencies. check: https://era.zksync.io/docs/dev/troubleshooting/changelog.html
+zkSync has recently launched zkSync Era and many changes have been made in the dependencies. check: https://era.zksync.io/docs/dev/troubleshooting/changelog.html